data-psl/data-psl.github.io/intensive-week.md

 ---
 layout: page
 title: "PSL Intensive Weeks"
-description: "Focussed trainings on specific topics"
+description: "Focused trainings on specific topics"
 header-img: "img/ens-side.jpg"
 ---

-# Aims and scopre
+# Aims and scope
-The goal of the intensive weeks organized by the Transverse Program DATA of PSL is share during one week new research topics that require interactions between machine learning/datascience and an other scientific field.
-A week is organized around courses that bring students with different background to together on real problems involving data.
+The goal of the intensive weeks organized by the Transverse Program DATA of PSL is to share during one week new research topics that require interactions between machine learning/datascience and an other scientific field.
+A week is organized around courses that bring students with different backgrounds to work together on real problems involving data.